 Pro #3: Snapchat’s Discover Feature

-The Discover feature allows users to explore premium video content and articles from outside publishers, as well as Snapchat’s team of journalists.
+The Discover feature incorporates the Snapchat for Brands feature by allowing users to explore premium video content and articles from outside publishers, as well as Snapchat’s team of journalists.
 One of the biggest draws of the Discover features is that it allows users to post their content to increase brand awareness and reach.
 The Discover feature makes sense to take advantage of to increase brand exposure, seeing as Snapchat users access the app more than 18 times a day and spend 25 to 30 minutes on it every day.

 Con #1: Limited User Engagement